 A visit here typically lasts two hours.
 The Egyptian Museum is located on Tahrir Square in Cairo.
 To get here, we recommend hiring a driver and guide, but you can also use Uber, taxis, or public transportation.
 It takes roughly 30 minutes to travel between the Giza Plateau and the Egyptian Museum.

-IMPORTANT NOTE: The Grand Egyptian Museum is expected to open in late 2022, although this date seems to change frequently.
+IMPORTANT NOTE: The Grand Egyptian Museum is expected to open sometime in 2023, although this date changes frequently.
 Once open, it will replace the Egyptian Museum on Tahrir Square.
 The Grand Egyptian Museum is massive…it’s so big that our guide, Laila, joked that you would need a tuk-tuk to see all of it.
 This museum is also conveniently located next to the Giza Plateau, so it will be very easy to combine these two sites without needing to navigate the streets of Cairo.

 Planning Your Visit